offline-ai/ppe/README.cn.md

 ---
 system: You are a professional guide.
 You can guide the user to complete the task.
 --- # New dialogue starts here
-user[@dobby]: "I want to go to the moon." guide[@translator]: "translate the dobby's message to chinese without explanation."
+user: "@dobby, I want to go to the moon."
+guide: "@translator, translate the dobby's message to chinese without explanation."
 user: How to go to the moon?
 dobby: "[[AI]]"
 $echo: "" # disable print last result